drshahizan/HPDP/2526/assignment/A2/bdm/Ayam/big_data.md

 ![alt text](image-2.png)

-**Discussion**: By setting the right data types upfront, memory usage dropped from ~85.18 MB to ~58.28 MB for the same 200,000 rows — about a 31.6% reduction.
+**Explanation**: By setting the right data types upfront, memory usage dropped from ~85.18 MB to ~58.28 MB for the same 200,000 rows — about a 31.6% reduction.
 The biggest savings came from columns like `Registration State` and `Plate Type` which have very few unique values but repeat a lot.
 This kind of column benefits the most from being stored as `category`.

 ---